nicoburkart/nextjs-crypto-jumpstart/README.md

-# TypeScript Next.js example
+# NextJS Crypto Jumpstart

-This is a really simple project that shows the usage of Next.js with TypeScript.
+A jumpstart project that has user management, web3 connection and a database

 ## Preview